-Now is a great time to take stock and make plans to increase in your exports in 2019.
-With the uncertainty continuing over Brexit, many companies are looking outside the EU to grow their exports.
+Now is an ideal time to take stock and make plans to increase in your exports in 2020.
+It seems likely that we will leave the EU on 31st January 2020 and enter the transition period, due to end on 31st December 2020.
+With the uncertainty continuing over the future trade agreement post Brexit, and the potential need for export health certificates, many companies are looking outside the EU to grow their exports.

 Our top tips, listed below, are designed to act as a health check for your exports, as well as to inspire you to look for new opportunities to continue to grow your exports, sales and profits.